Lasalle Market & Deli

-For those of you who are new here… In late 2016, after a decade of writing CTMQ, I decided to try to “complete” towns.
+In late 2016, after a decade of writing CTMQ, I decided to try to “complete” towns.
 In that decade of traveling and writing, I had already done a lot of stuff in most of our towns already.
 However, I have been continually surprised by how much more there often is to do.
 This page you’re reading includes my “town completion celebration meal.”
 These will sometimes be at the best restaurant in town.
 Or the most historic.
 Or the most iconic.
 Or the most unique.
 Or the only one.
 Every town is different.

 Let’s get to it.